-There were no borrowings made or outstanding during the years ended December 31, 2012 or 2011.
-During 2012 and 2011, the Company was in compliance with the financial and other covenants under the Agreement and no event of default existed.
-On January 31, 2013, the Company entered into an Amendment and Restatement Agreement which amended and restated the Agreement (See Note 23, Subsequent Events).
+As of December 31, 2013 there was \$35.5 million outstanding under the Term Facility.
+There were no borrowings made under the Revolving Facility during the years ended December 31, 2013 and 2012.
+During 2013 and 2012, the Company was in compliance with the financial and other covenants under the Restated Credit Agreement and Agreement, respectively, and no event of default existed.

-13. Employee Benefit Plans
+14. Employee Benefit Plans